 It was a frightening time for the couple.
-When Jeff’s daughter was only five days old, doctors put her under anesthesia and performed surgery to relieve pressure.
+When John’s daughter was only five days old, doctors put her under anesthesia and performed surgery to relieve pressure.
 No one was sure if she could see or if she would ever have normal vision.

-Jeff has generously pledged to give 30% of Stark Recycling’s profits to Glaucoma Research Foundation.
+John has generously pledged to give 30% of Stark Recycling’s profits to Glaucoma Research Foundation.
 And he hopes others, including his customers, will give, too.

-“If we don’t give back, GRF can’t do their research and find a cure,” Jeff says.
+“If we don’t give back, GRF can’t do their research and find a cure,” John says.
 “I don’t know if it will happen now or tomorrow or along time from now—I’ll still give my dollars.
 I need to do this, not just for my daughter, but for everybody who deals with glaucoma around the world.”

 If you would like to make any donations please contact the following person: